aaalgo/picpac/doc/imagenet.md

-Imagenet is delivered as a list of tar files. picpac-import has a special mode to support such format.
+Imagenet is delivered as a bunch of tar files. picpac-import has a special mode to support such format.
 To import the full imagenet, generate a list file containing all the tar paths (using ```find -name '*.tar'```).